2016 Pounds Shipped to Ralls County:

 Score Campaign Now Includes Ralls County

-Columbia Orthopaedic Group has become the presenting sponsor of the 2016 Missouri Tigers Score Against Hunger campaign, which will be held in Ralls County for the first time ever.
+The 2016 Missouri Tigers Score Against Hunger campaign will be held in Ralls County for the first time ever.

 The campaign is The Food Bank’s largest fundraising effort.
 Each fall, it challenges University of Missouri football fans to get in on the action by pledging a dollar amount per point scored during the season or by directing an outright gift to the Tigers’ campaign.